 For anyone who’s ever broken a comb while detangling their hair or contemplated reaching for a weed whacker for the sake of a faster morning routine, according to science, you may have uncombable hair syndrome.

-According to The National Center for Biotechnology Information, the syndrome is characterized specifically by children having, “silvery, blond, or straw-colored scalp hair that is dry, frizzy, and wiry, has a characteristic sheen, stands away from the scalp in multiple directions, and is impossible to comb.”
+According to The National Center for Biotechnology Information in the U.S., the syndrome is characterised specifically by children having, “silvery, blond, or straw-coloured scalp hair that is dry, frizzy, and wiry, has a characteristic sheen, stands away from the scalp in multiple directions, and is impossible to comb.”

 Despite the syndrome label, Shilah is unbothered.
 The 7-year-old embraces her unique texture.

 "It's not ordinary and it's not boring like everyone else's," said Shilah to the Mail.
 "Everyone knows me and remembers me — especially at school; all the grade levels know who I am.
 I think my friends wish they had hair like mine."

 Despite Shilah's embrace of her texture, it’s her mother Celeste who’s in charge of combing her hair.
 Celeste first noticed her daughter’s unique hair texture when she was just an infant.
 However, she was diagnosed with UHS only nine months ago.